syifan/hip_programming_examples/README.md

 **Video**: Section 2, Video 4

-**Description**: This example demonstrates how to use mutex to avoid data races.
+**Description**: This example demonstrates how to use mutex and atomics to avoid data races.
+You can change the pthread creation function to switch the method.

 ### Example 4: Calculating PI with pthreads